 Centuries of History are waiting for you!

-During your six weeks in Sevilla, you can choose to participate in the following site visits and trips that highlight different facets of Andalusia and its history.
+During your time in Sevilla, you will participate in the following site visits and trips that highlight different facets of Andalusia and its history.

 Students will take a long weekend to explore the cities of Madrid and Segovia.
 In Madrid, they will visit the Museo Nacional del Prado and the Museo Nacional Centro de Arte Reina Sofía, museums that hold world renowned artistic masterpieces from Spain and other parts of Europe.
 Students will also participate in walking tours in which they will see the city’s most famous neighborhoods, markets, plazas and cathedrals.
 During their day trip to Segovia, they will go to the Royal Glass Factory of La Granja, in which they will observe the fascinating and intricate techniques of glass production.
 Students will also take a tour through Segovia’s historical center where they will learn about the impressive Roman aqueduct that has served as the city’s most important landmark for over 2,000 years.